Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/face-detection.md

 To enable your application to use the face detection, recognition, and tracking functionality, proceed as follows:

-1. Install the NuGet packages for multimedia.
+1. Install the NuGet packages for media vision.
 2. To use the methods and properties of the face detection, tracking, and recognition classes and to handle camera preview, include the [Tizen.Multimedia](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.html) and [Tizen.Multimedia.Vision](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.html) namespaces in your application:

     ```csharp